wearelighthouse/front-end-dev-checklist/README.md

 #### Assets (SVG, IMG, etc.)
 - [ ] Unnecessary attributes have been removed (either manually, or by using a tool like [SVGOMG](https://jakearchibald.github.io/svgomg/)).
-- [ ] Alt tags or visually-hidden text to describe images.
+- [ ] Alt tags or visually-hidden text has been included to describe images.
 - [ ] `<img>`s have `loading="lazy"` and `width` and `height` attributes if possible.

 #### Browser & device support